A colposcopy is a way to take a look at your cervix, the lower part of the womb at the top of your vagina.

 If you require more resources while you’re waiting for your results, please use the links at the bottom of this webpage.

 After a colposcopy examination we wouldn’t expect you to experience bleeding.
 However if we do a loop biopsy treatment, sometimes you can bleed for up to four weeks afterwards.
 We do provide sanitary towels in the clinic.

-Anyone under the age of 55, we do ask you to bring a urine sample on the day of your appointment.
-This can be collected in a urine sample pot from your GP / doctors surgery.
-Please do the urine sample on the day of your appointment.
+Anyone under the age of 55, we do ask you to do a urine sample when you arrive for your appointment.
 The reason why we ask for this is because we have to do a routine pregnancy test prior to any colposcopy procedure.

 If you have a physical disability, we do have the equipment within the department and the staff here to support you through your appointment.
 If you have any questions or concerns or just want to talk to someone prior to your appointment, please just give us a call.